 Feeling exuberant after the visit to Saskatchewan Polytechnic, he was more certain than ever that becoming a paramedic was what he wanted to do.
 However, there were barriers that he needed to overcome.
 He needed to obtain several different certifications as admission requirements and had to navigate the financial barrier of tuition and fees associated with the program.
 “MTMS helped me get those (certificates) in order and provided financial support by assisting me in accessing the different funding avenues available, like grants and scholarships, including the MTMS MacKay Family Bursary,” said Hassan-Weiss.
 The perseverance of Hassan-Weiss was further put to the test as he began his program amid the COVID-19 Pandemic, with no in-school learning in place.
 “It wasn’t until my second semester that we were able to resume the small groups and scenarios.
 It was an obstacle to overcome.
 I was thankful for the friends I made in the program, it was stressful because if you failed the final exam, you have to try again the following year.
 My schooling was online but I was staying up until 3 – 4 in the morning.
 I was trying to figure out a balance between studying and my regular life outside of school.
 The MTMS College and Careers Coach helped me navigate through that difficult time,” he said.

-Despite the challenging circumstances Hassan-Weiss faced, he passed the final exam on the first try and is now employed as a paramedic in Moose Jaw.
+Despite the challenging circumstances Hassan-Weiss faced, he passed the final exam on the first try.
+He was employed as a paramedic in Moose Jaw on a casual basis and recently moved to Swift Current to begin a permanent position.
 Hassan-Weiss’s path to get to where he is today is inspirational to other MTMS students.
 His brother, Abraham, who just started High School this Fall, is one of them.
 “I tell my younger brother that you need to stick with it and figure things out.
 You need to just go for it and work hard towards a better future for yourself.
 When I see how excited and happy my brother is for me, it is an incredible feeling,” said Hassan-Weiss.
 Exemplifying Hassan-Weiss’s helpful nature, he hopes that sharing his story will inspire future MTMS students and that he can have the same impact the guests he looked up to in middle school had on him.
 “When I look back at MTMS and what they have shown me, they have shown me what it takes to be successful.
 When I come in now (to the middle school), I feel in a type of way, they (MTMS students) can look at me as that guest that I looked up to when I was in middle school.
 I feel like I can be a role model for future students,” said Hassan-Weiss.